 Determining Pet Custody

-Despite the emotional value we give our pets, the law classifies them as property.
+Despite the emotional value we give our pets, Oregon pet laws classify them as property.
 Courts can distribute them as such when it comes to cases of divorce and separation.

 This varies a great deal from judge to judge and court to court.
 You can never be fully certain how things will go in a particular case.
 Some judges are sympathetic while others may view arguing over who gets the cat as a waste of time.